-Natrelle® Breast Implants are approved for women for the following:
+Natrelle® Breast Implants are approved for the following:

 Tell your doctor if you have any of the following conditions, as the risks of breast implant surgery may be higher:

-- A weakened immune system (for example, currently taking drugs that weaken the body’s natural resistance to disease).
+- A weakened immune system (eg, taking medications to decrease the body’s immune response)

 Do not use if you: